Updated February 20, 2019.

 The company has been sponsoring the 30-lap Stanley Steemer NASCAR Late Model race held in April each year at the Rockford Speedway in Rockford, IL.

-Founded in 1947 and franchising since 1972, the number of locations has declined slightly in the last 10 years from 299 in 2008 to the current total of 269, all of which are located in the U.S. and 63 of which are company-owned.
+Founded in 1947 and franchising since 1972, the number of locations has declined slightly during the last eight years from 302 in 2009 to the 2017 total of 269 (the last time the company reported location data), all of which are located in the U.S. and 63 of which are company-owned.

 milliCare is the only company on this list that exclusively serves commercial customers with its floor and textile cleaning services.
 It handles a full range of industries, including airports and transportation hubs, educational facilities, government buildings, healthcare facilities, hospitality buildings, law firms and legal businesses, and retail establishments.